astroport-fi/astroport-bootstrapping/README.md

-# Astroport Periphery
+# Astroport Bootstrapping

-This repo contains the contracts which facilitates ASTRO tokens airdrop, lockdrop and LP Bootstrapping via auction during the intital protocol launch.
+This repo contains contracts which facilitate the ASTRO token airdrop, lockdrop and ASTRO-UST LP bootstrapping.

 ## Development